Teleut language

-Teleut is a moribund Turkic language spoken in the Altai Republic in Russia.
+Teleut is a moribund Turkic language spoken in the Altai Republic in Russia, spoken by Teleuts.
 It is sometimes considered a dialect of Southern Altai, but also as its own language.
-Since 2000, the Russian government has officially recognized it as a distinct language.
+Since 2000, the Russian government has officially recognised it as a distinct language.
 It was the basis for the Altai literary language before 1917.

 Classification

 The language is classed in the Kipchak languages by Novgorodov et al (2018).
 It is considered to be a dialect of Southern Altai, with the Telengit dialect or language and the literary form of Altai.
+The language had contacts with Ket and Ob Ugric languages.